eimhinr/eimhinr.github.io/index.md

  🇮🇪 I'm from ireland

  🇬🇧 I've Lived and worked for many years in the UK

  🇮🇹 Now I live in Italy with my family

-> **Tip**: 🔉 Eimhin is a difficult irish name, it is prounced like 'Kevin' if you ignore the K
+>  🔉 Eimhin is a difficult irish name, it is prounced like 'Kevin' if you ignore the K

 ## Contact